ibm-cloud-docs/Backup/restore-bmr-system-volume-image.md

 If you need to restore a Bare Metal image backup from {{site.data.keyword.backup_full}}, you can quickly restore it from the BMR Rescue Kernel system.
 With BMR, you can restore the system without the need of a bootable Windows operating system.
 It's useful when the OS is no longer usable or the drives in the server were replaced.
 {: shortdesc}

 BMR is available only for Windows Bare Metal Servers.
-No BMR option is available for VSI.
+BMR is not available for virtual servers.
 {: attention}

 ## Initiating the BMR Rescue Kernel system